Architects

 While in Britain, he met and married his wife, Jessie Read.
 They emigrated to the United States in March 1912, less than a month before the Titanic’s fateful voyage, and were living in Los Angeles by 1913.
 They became naturalized American citizens on May 1, 1917.
 The couple had two children, a daughter named Jeanne and a son named Andre “Yann” Egasse.
 Both children were born in California.
 Under the rules of the selective service, he registered for the military draft in June 1917.
 According to his draft card he was of medium height and build with brown eyes and brown hair.
 He listed his occupation as “Engineer and Architecture” and his employer as Howard Smith.
 Because he was married with two young children he was not called to active duty.

 His earliest architectural design work was done in Los Angeles County.
 In 1923 he was commissioned by Albert and Constance Braasch to design a residence in Eagle Rock.
 This project was followed by the Hanson Residence in Silverlake the following year.
 His first project in Laguna Beach was the famed Ark House at Woods Cove built in 1923.
-That same year Egasse was commissioned by Joseph Jahraus to design the Laguna Beach Lumber Company building, known as the Lumberyard, on Forest Avenue in the heart of that town.
+Three years later, Egasse was commissioned by Joseph Jahraus to design the Laguna Beach Lumber Company building, known as the Lumberyard, on Forest Avenue in the heart of that town.
 The partnership between Egasse and Jahraus resulted in something magical.
 The French Norman style structure with Storybook characteristics became his signature look.
 The Jahraus family hired Egasse a few years later to design the South Coast News building on Forest Avenue just off Glenneyre.
 This is a much smaller structure but possesses the same French charm.
 These two projects are really evocative of his later work.
 Egasse executed several residential commissions in Laguna Beach, some large, others more humble.
 He designed the Bruce V. Crandall home on Crescent Bay Drive in 1930, as well as his family’s personal residence on North Coast Highway in 1926.

 Jean Louis and Jessie raised their family in Laguna Beach.
 Both of their children graduated from Tustin High School which all Laguna kids attended prior to the opening of Laguna Beach High.
 Very much a free-thinker, he had an interest in the Theosophy movement that thrived in the Southland in the early-twentieth century.
 He practiced yoga on the beach, a very exotic pursuit in the 1930’s.
 He also initiated a fencing club that briefly prospered before fading away in the early 1930’s.
 The Depression had a deep impact on his business and his marriage.
 In the mid- 1930’s Jean Louis Egasse for all intents and purposes disappeared.
 A December 14, 1942 article in the South Coast News referred to Egasse as the “…long since passed away…” father of his son, Yann.
 The Egasse family was shattered as well.
 Jessie returned to England and later remarried.
 His daughter, Jeanne, joined her mother.
 His son, Yann, remained in Laguna, a ward of the Perrin family.
-Yann had only limited contact with his father after the war.
+Yann had only limited contact with his father.

-However, he was, in fact, very much alive.
-According to Egasse’s granddaughter, Jeanne, Jean Louis left Laguna in the early 1930’s to escape creditors.
-Hoping for a fresh start, he moved to Santa Barbara and changed his name to J.L.E. d’Argastel, remarried, ironically to another British woman named Jessie.
-He never practiced architecture professionally again, although he did build a personal residence on Dorking Place in that city.
-Jean Louis Egasse died on August 5, 1965.
+Despite the rumors of his death, Egasse was, in fact, very much alive.
+According to Yann Egasse’s daughter, Jeanne, Jean Louis left Laguna in the early 1930’s to escape creditors.
+Hoping for a fresh start, he moved to Santa Barbara and changed his name to J.L.E. d’Argastel.
+He remarried, ironically to another British woman named Jessie.

 Projects

-Crandall Residence
+Egasse Residence

-297 Crescent Bay Drive, North Laguna
+297 Crescent Bay Drive

 Photos by Craig Baker, 2018